SOULDIER1/xrpl-dev-portal/resources/contribute-documentation/tutorial-template.md

 {% /tab %}
 {% /tabs %}

-### Connect and get account(s)
+### 2. Connect and get account(s)

-Each step should have a heading in the imperative, in sentence case. **Do not number headings:** it makes maintenance harder, and can make things more complicated if different languages have different numbers of steps.
+Each step should have a heading in the imperative, in sentence case.
 Beneath the heading should be a sentence or two introducing the action being taken at this stage of the code sample in more detail.
 The code samples should be in tabs per programming language.

 Most code samples need at least one account.
 The first step should generally cover from the start of the file (including imports) through instantiating a client, connecting to a network, and deriving wallets and/or funding accounts via the faucet.